Living On Campus

 - Spend some time cleaning and caring for your room so that you can avoid charges.

 - Remove all personal belongings from your room and storage area.
 Any items left behind will either be disposed of or donated. to a worthy cause.
 Roommates share responsibility for cleanliness and damage to rooms.

-- Do your checkout form.
+- Do your checkout form with an RA.